 James MacDonald’s Recent History

 In January of 2019, MacDonald took an ‘indefinite sabbatical‘ from preaching and leadership from Harvest Bible Chapel, a church in Chicago of which he was one of the co-founders in 1988.
 The church started with 18 members and grew to over 12,000 members and seven campuses.
 It was named one of Outreach Magazine’s Fastest Growing Churches in America in 2015.
 MacDonald’s ‘indefinite sabbatical’ was taken as a result of allegations that started from former elders who released a letter charging him with “self-promotion…love of money…domineering and bullying…abusive speech…outbursts of anger…[and] making misleading statements.”
 In a report years later from investigative journalist Julie Roys published by World Magazine and testimonials from Chicago’s ‘shock jock’ Mancow Muller, Harvest Bible Chapel was forced to investigate the claims against their senior pastor.
-The church then dropped lawsuit they had filed against some of the former elders and Roys.
+The church then dropped a lawsuit they had filed against some of the former elders and Roys.

 At the time MacDonald took the sabbatical, he said that he ‘wounded others without cause‘ due to his battling of injustice, hurt, anger and fear.
 He took full blame and said in a elder update to Harvest Bible Chapel members that he acknowledged that he hurt people in ‘certain relationships’.
 He said, “I have carried great shame about this pattern in certain relationships that can only be called sin.
 I am grieved that people I love have been hurt by me in ways they felt they could not express to me directly and have not been able to resolve.
-I blame only myself for this and want to devote my entire energy to understanding and addressing these recurring patterns.
+I blame only myself for this and want to devote my entire energy to understanding and addressing these recurring patterns.“

 Less than a month after MacDonald started his ‘indefinite sabbatical,’ the elders at Harvest Bible Chapel announced they were removing senior pastor James MacDonald from the church entirely.
 This was due to inappropriate recordings that were played on Mancow Muller‘s popular Chicago radio show at that time.
 A few months later, Muller accused MacDonald of attempting to hire a hitman to kill one of his rivals.